 The "accrual basis" is applied to all elements of compensation including STI and LTI awards.
 These awards are disclosed in the report of the year for which they are paid.
-The STI and LTI awards in this 2012 report relate to performance and results in 2012, and will be paid in 2013 or later.
-This is in line with the accrual principle as requested by relevant guidelines.
-The number of equity units to be granted for 2012 will be determined after the editorial deadline of this report.
-As a result, while the compensation amount is known and included, the numbers of share awards, RSUs, and stock options to be issued for this amount are not determined and not included in this report.
+The STI and LTI awards in this 2013 report relate to performance and results in 2013, and will be paid in 2014 or later.
+This is in line with the accrual principle as required by relevant guidelines.
+The number of equity units to be granted for 2013 will be determined after the editorial deadline of this report.
+As a result, while the compensation amounts are known and included, the numbers of share awards, stock options and RSUs to be issued for these amounts are not determined and not included in this report.

-The number of equity units that were granted for 2011 had been determined after the editorial deadline of the relevant report.
-For that reason, the actual numbers of share awards, RSUs and stock options awarded for 2011 are included in this 2012 report (see Tables 7 and 8).
+The number of equity units that were granted for 2012 had been determined after the editorial deadline of the relevant report.
+For that reason, the actual numbers of share awards, RSUs and stock options awarded for 2012 are included in this 2013 report (see Tables 7 and 8).